 270 Arlington Dr., Pasadena, CA 91105

 The Storrier Stearns Japanese Garden is historic in that it is “the only intact example of a major Japanese-style garden created before World War II for a residence in Southern California.”
 You’ll find a 15-foot waterfall as well as a formal teahouse on about two acres of land.
 You’ll find a space of tranquility and serenity here.
-The Storrier Stearns Japanese Garden is open each Wednesday, Thursday, and Friday as well as the second and last Sunday of each month from 10:00 am to 4:00 pm.
-A variety of special events and/or performances are periodically held here as well.
-Admission is $7.50 if purchased online and $10 at the gate.
-Children 12 and younger are free.
+The Storrier Stearns Japanese Garden plans to re-open on Sunday, June 28th and will only be open on Sundays, with two-hour visits from 10:00 am to 4:00 pm.
+You must register for a visit in advance.
+Admission is $7.50.
+Face masks must be worn while visiting.

 Theodore Payne Foundation for Wild Flowers and Native Plants